Alansaji2003/AnimeFacts/README.md

 # AnimeFacts

-Brief project description and purpose.An anime information website to get information of all the animes.
-Made with node.js and Anilist API (GraphQL)
+An anime information website to get information of all the animes.
+Made with node.js and Anilist API (GraphQL).

 ## Prerequisites